Carr1005/react-carousel-slider/README.md

 * All props below are optional, default setting is applied if we don't specify ours.
 * The **Key** without prefixng a  ' * '  is pure css property, what be filled in column **Value** are just recommended because of the anticipated purpose, feel free to try if things are under control.

-* `manner` - accepts an object, defines how your carousel / slider perform animating
+* `manner` - accepts an object, defines how your carousel / slider performs animating.

 | Key           | Value               | Default | Description & Notice |
 |:---           |      :---:          |:---:    |:---                  |